SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network

 \subsection{Discriminator}

-In contrast to the existing I2I methods that separate multiple domains into individuals and use multiple domain-specific discriminators to distinguish the target translated images, we use a single discriminator as in conventional class-conditional image generation~\cite{ACGAN,SAGAN,BigGAN}.
-Motivated by the classifier based discriminator~\cite{ACGAN} (Fig.~\ref{fig:discriminators}(a)) and the projection discriminator (PD)~\cite{ProjectionD} (Fig.~\ref{fig:discriminators}(b)), we propose a new discriminator (as shown in Fig.~\ref{fig:discriminators}(c)) in this work.
-The classifier based discriminator incorporates the label information into the objective function by augmenting the original discriminator objective with the likelihood score of the classifier on both the generated and training images.
-On the other hand, the projection operator incorporates the label into the discriminator by taking an inner product between the embedded one-hot vector domain label $\mathbf{y}$ and the intermediate output feature vector, which significantly improves the quality of class conditional image generation.
-However, the projection discriminator is not effective in punishing the generator to translate the input image into a target domain.
-In the proposed projection with classification discriminator, a part of the projection model structure is shared with an auxiliary classifier, which helps the projection discriminator classify the translated images into a target domain.
-Instead of using multi-scale discriminators~\cite{pixpixHD} as in most I2I GAN-based models (e.g., MUNIT~\cite{MUNIT} and DRIT~\cite{DRIT}), we use a single-scale discriminator in this work.
+In contrast to existing I2I methods that separate multiple domains into individuals and use multiple domain-specific discriminators to distinguish the target translated images, we use a single discriminator as in conventional class-conditional image generation~\cite{ACGAN,SAGAN,BigGAN}.
+Motivated by the classifier-based discriminator~\cite{ACGAN} [Fig.~\ref{fig:discriminators}(a)] and the projection discriminator (PD)~\cite{ProjectionD} [Fig.~\ref{fig:discriminators}(b)], We propose a new discriminator [as shown in Fig.~\ref{fig:discriminators}(c)] in this work.
+The classifier-based discriminator incorporates the label information into the objective function by augmenting the original discriminator objective with the likelihood score of the classifier on both the generated and training images.
+On the other hand, the projection operator incorporates the label into the discriminator by taking an inner product between the embedded one-hot vector domain label $\mathbf{y}$ and the intermediate output feature vector.
+This significantly improves the quality of class conditional image generation.
+However, the classifier-based discriminator fails to generate samples with realistic details, while the projection discriminator is ineffective in punishing the generator for translating the input image into a target domain.
+In the proposed projection with a classification discriminator, part of the projection model structure is shared with an auxiliary classifier.
+This helps the projection discriminator classify the translated images into a target domain.
+Instead of using multiscale discriminators~\cite{pixpixHD} as in most I2I GAN-based models (e.g. MUNIT~\cite{MUNIT} and DRIT~\cite{DRIT}), we use a single-scale discriminator in this work.